High Street, Billericay

 KITCHEN/DINER 15ft 3" x 11ft 3" (4.66m x 3.44m)

-Cream Shaker style Kitchen units are topped with contemprary 'Grey Concrete' effect square edge worktops.
-These units incorporating a large Peninsular Unit separating the Kitchen Area from the Lounge, which doublies as a 4-Seater Breakfast Bar.
+Cream Shaker style Kitchen units are topped with contemporary 'Grey Concrete' effect square edge worktops.
+These units incorporating a large Peninsular Unit separating the Kitchen Area from the Lounge, which doubles as a 4-Seater Breakfast Bar.

 Appliances comprise a built in Hob with Oven below and an Extractor Hood above, Integrated Dishwasher & Fridge/Freezer and there's a space for washing machine.